mosip/documentation/docs/blog-steps-postgres-sharding.md

 ## Setting Up a Citus Cluster

 In order to establish a Citus cluster, it is necessary to have a minimum of three machines.
 Among these, one machine serves as the Coordinator node, while the remaining two machines function as Worker nodes.
+There are two ways to do this:

+1. Using docker image
+2. Using Machines directly

 ### Using docker image